What’s an eye and orbit ultrasound?

-An eye and orbit ultrasound is a test that uses high-frequency sound waves to get measurements and produce detailed images of your eye and eye orbit.
-The orbit is the socket in your skull in which your eye sits.
+An eye and orbit ultrasound uses high-frequency sound waves to measure and produce detailed images of your eye and eye orbit (the socket in your skull that holds your eye).

-Eye and orbit ultrasound also can be used to help diagnose and/or monitor:
+An eye and orbit ultrasound can also be used to help diagnose or monitor:

 - glaucoma (a progressive disease that can lead to vision loss)

 - lens implants (plastic lenses implanted in the eye after the natural lens has been removed, usually due to cataracts)

 Your doctor can also use this procedure to measure the thickness and extent of a cancerous tumor and to determine treatment options.

 An eye and orbit ultrasound requires no specific preparation.